ranchimall/blockbook-docker/README.md

-# Blockbook Docker (Single Contianer)
+# Blockbook Docker (Single Container)

-This guide will help you build and run the Docker image for Blockbook Mainnet and Testnet, which is based on Ubuntu 22.04 and includes both backend and frontend components in single contianer.
+This guide will help you build and run the Docker image for Blockbook Mainnet and Testnet, which is based on Ubuntu 22.04 and includes both backend and frontend components in a single container.

 ## Prerequisites